-Across Australia, we are aware that longer than normal lead times for production and import of products has put increased pressure on logistics and freight providers to deliver products to customers.
-We are also aware that this has most likely caused the risk of modern slavery in this sector to increase, and that there are likely cases of excessive overtime and other issues occurring.
+Across Australia, we are aware that longer than normal lead times for production and import of products has continued to increase pressure on logistics and freight providers.
+This has most likely caused the risk of modern slavery in this sector to increase, and that there are likely cases of excessive overtime and other issues occurring.